T-Wong/sourcetree/README.md

 ## Attributes
 ### Windows
 * `node['sourcetree']['windows']['source']` - The source URI of where the SourceTree executable is located.
 * `node['sourcetree']['windows']['version']` - The version of SourceTree to install.
 Make sure the corresponding SourceTree executable is in the source repository.
-Default is `1.9.10.0`.
+Default is `2.0.20.1`.
-* `node['sourcetree']['windows']['checksum']` - The SHA256 checksum of the SourceTree executable for the coressponding version.
+* `node['sourcetree']['windows']['checksum']` - The SHA256 checksum of the SourceTree executable for the corresponding version.

 ## Recipes
 ### default
-The default recipe of this cookbook will install version `1.9.10.0` of SourceTree on a Windows system.
+The default recipe of this cookbook will install version `2.0.20.1` of SourceTree on a Windows system.

 ### windows
 This recipe installs SourceTree on a Windows system.